FOREX-Dollar holds above 2018 lows ahead of U.S. jobs report

 The dollar index dropped 7% in 2020 and as much as 0.9% in the first few days of the new year on expectations of U.S. fiscal stimulus.

-On Friday, the index was up a quarter of a percent at 90.047, after its biggest gain in more than two months on Thursday.
+On Friday, the index was last up 0.1% at around the 90 mark, after its biggest increase in more than two months on Thursday.
 It remains on track for a weekly decline. =USD

-Several major currencies weakened versus the dollar, with the euro down as much as 0.5% at $1.22130 EUR=EBS, while the Japanese yen touched a fresh three-week low of 104.090 yen JPY=EPS.
+Several major currencies weakened against the dollar before regaining some ground, with the euro dipping to as as much as 0.5% down at $1.22130 EUR=EBS, while the Japanese yen touched a fresh three-week low at 104.090 JPY=EBS.
+The euro was last down 0.2%, while the yen had recovered to flat.

-(Reporting by Iain Withers, Additional reporting by Kevin Buckland in Tokyo; Editing by Kim Coghill)
+(Reporting by Iain Withers, Additional reporting by Kevin Buckland in Tokyo; Editing by Kim Coghill and Kevin Liffey)

 ((Iain.Withers@thomsonreuters.com;))